VainF/CommonFeatureLearning/README.md

 ## TSNE visualization on 20 classes from CUB200+StanfordDogs

-Feature Space: space constructed with output of specified layers.
+`Feature Space`: space constructed with output of specified layers.
-Common Space: common feature space in CFL Blocks
+`Common Space`: common feature space in CFL Blocks

 **Some Feature spaces are None because of different feature dimensions (e.g. 2048 for ResNet50 but 512 for ResNet34)**